sdflem/sdflem.github.io/teaching.md

 ## Teaching

-The following is a partial (*under construction!*) list of the courses I have taught.
+The following is a list of the college courses I have taught, including links to archived websites for each section.

 ### Undergraduate Courses